mrsoong/motion-keyboard/deliverables/product.md

 Our product would help our target group to become more independent in their everyday use of their mobile phones.
 Today they might refrain from typing longer texts on their phones due to the difficulty of getting it correct.
 They may also use other options, such as text-to-speech, and our product would work as complement to this.
 While text-to-speech is very developed and efficient today, there are many enviroments where it cannot be used.
 For example in public or open office spaces.

- >* Short (1 - 2 min' read max)
- >* We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
- >* Explain the benefits of your product explicitly & clearly.
-For example:
- >   * Save users time (how much?)
- >   * Allow users to discover new information (which information?
-And, why couldn't they discover it before?)
- >   * Provide users with more accurate and/or informative data (what kind of data?
-Why is it useful to them?)

 ----

 ### Highlights